CEHSP Scholarship Opportunities for Undergraduate and Graduate Students

 In addition to the scholarships listed on this page, CEHSP students are also eligible for campus scholarships.
 Information and application materials can be found at

-Print the Scholarship Application form, provide all information requested, and indicate the scholarships for which you are applying.
-You only need to submit one application packet regardless of the number of scholarships for which you apply.
+New in 2014 - We have moved to an online application process in CEHSP.
+Please submit an Electronic Application.
+Please provide all information requested, and indicate the scholarships for which you are applying.
+You only need to submit one application regardless of the number of scholarships for which you apply.

 - Current resume (include specific information about work experience, extra-curricular activities, leadership experiences, etc.)